-Step Action Applicable Procedure Reference Calcu late Insured Revenue for the Policy Year: 1 Determine the insured's allowable expenses for the policy year on the Allowable Expense Worksheet using the farm tax forms from the policy year.
-Enter this number on the Claim for Indemnity Form Paragraphs 45 and 102 2 Transfer Approved Expenses from the FOR to the Claim for Indemnity Form Subparagraphs 72B 3 Calculate any expense reduction Subparagraph 103C 4 Multiply the insured's approved revenue, as adjusted in step 3 if applicable, by the insured's coverage level to calculate the Insured Revenue for the year.
+Step Action Applicable Procedure Reference Calcu Calculate Insured Revenue for the Policy Year: 1 Determine the insured's allowable expenses for the policy year on the Allowable Expense Worksheet using the farm tax forms from the policy year.
+Enter this number on the Claim for Indemnity Form.
+Paragraphs 45 and 102 2 Transfer Approved Expenses from the FOR to the Claim for Indemnity Form.
+Subparagraphs 72B 3 Calculate any expense reduction.
+Subparagraph 103C 4 Multiply the insured's approved revenue, as adjusted in step 3 if applicable, by the insured's coverage level to calculate the Insured Revenue for the year.
 Refer to paragraph 42 for available coverage levels 5 Determine the amount of NAP payments and indemnities from insurance policies not authorized by the Act that exceed the deductible.
 Paragraph 123 6 Determine the insured's Allowable Revenue for the policy year on the Allowable Revenue Worksheet using the farm tax forms for the policy year and enter this on the Claims Form.
 Paragraph 44 7 Positive and negative numbers for the Inventory adjustment, Accounts Receivable adjustment, Market Animal and Nursery adjustment, and All other adjustments are entered on the Claims form and added or subtracted from the result of (5) depending upon the sign.
-Exhibits 7-9
+Exhibits 7-9 8 Subtract the insured's RTC from step 6 from the insured revenue to determine the Revenue Loss which is the indemnity to be paid.
+Refer to paragraph 106 to determine RTC.